Amelia Chan

 Gestures in the Context of Musicianship

-I am being completely blown away working with a guzheng player.
-Lately I’ve felt the urge to put into words simple breakdowns of what musicianship is, and this powerful musician demonstrates it so clearly in her playing.
-If you’re curious, her name is 蘇暢 (Su Chang), but the videos and recordings that I found of hers don’t even remotely do justice to her live playing and presence.
-They give a glimpse though.
-(Such a persuasive example of the importance of going to live performances.
-Easier said than done though for people, like myself, whose anti-social and introverted streak creates more than a bit of resistance.)
+I’ve been working with a guzheng player and I’m blown away by her incredible musicianship.
+Lately I’ve felt the urge to put into words simple breakdowns of what that is, and this powerful musician demonstrates it so clearly in her playing.
+If you’re curious, her name is 蘇暢 (Su Chang).
+The videos and recordings I found of her don’t remotely do justice to her live playing and presence, though they do offer a glimpse.
+It is a persuasive reminder of the importance of going to live performances—easier said than done, however, for people like me whose introverted and antisocial streaks create more than a bit of resistance.

-Anyway, so happy to be playing with this highest level of artistry.
-A part of me would rather just be watching and listening to fully absorb that way though!
+Anyway, I am so happy to be playing alongside this highest level of artistry.
+A part of me would rather just watch and listen to fully absorb it, though!

-This brings to mind another musician who feels like they ARE music to me in the most naturally all-encompassing way.
-The accordionist Richard Galliano.
-Though I don’t find the movement element in his playing to be defining as in how I feel in Su Chang’s.
-This quality of hers is unique in my experience.
-I adore many, many great western classical musicians.
-But I think because of the nature of the music, it’s much harder for classical instrumentalists to find that same level of physical movement to contribute to their expression.
-Or rather, maybe it’s not even a matter of difficulty, but that is simply not as essentially part of the makeup of western classical instrumental music?
-Now I’m left with more questions about what it is we play/do.
-Opera singers certainly need to have a marriage between their gestures (acting) and singing—look at Maria Callas.
-But in instrumental music, I feel like this was the first time I’ve experienced this level of unity in the drama of gestures and music that elevates the entire experience in such a way.
+This brings to mind another musician who feels like the natural, all-encompassing embodiment of music to me: the accordionist Richard Galliano.
+However, I don’t find the physical movement in his playing to be as defining as it is in Su Chang’s.
+Her quality is unique in my experience.
+I adore many, many great Western classical musicians.
+But I think because of the nature of the music, it’s much harder for classical instrumentalists to use physical movement to contribute to their expression.
+Or perhaps it isn’t even a matter of difficulty; maybe movement is simply not as essential to the makeup of Western classical instrumental music.
+Now I’m left with more questions about what it is we play and do.
+Opera singers certainly require a marriage between their gestures (acting) and singing—just look at Maria Callas.
+But in instrumental music, this feels like the first time I’ve experienced a level of unity between physical gesture and musical drama that elevates the entire experience in such a profound way.